olib963/javatest/README.md

 ### With JavaFire Maven plugin

-If you are using maven you can add the `JavaFire` maven plugin to your pom to run tests defined by a `TestProvider` for you during mavens `test` phase:
+If you are using maven you can add the `JavaFire` maven plugin to your pom to run tests defined by a `TestSuite` for you during mavens `test` phase:

 ```xml